fabianmichael/kirby3-imagekit/README.md

+**Good news:** Since the latest versions Kirby have supported ICC profiles for quite a while now, this is now archived.

 # ImageKit for Kirby 3

 > This is not directly related for ImageKit for Kirby 2, but based on the same idea of improving Kirby’s built-in image processing capabilities.